psalmprax/volka_games_de/README.md

     select * from renamed_and_cleaned
     ```
     </details>

-    **What this code does (in simple terms):**
-    This first transformation step is like tidying up a messy room.
-We take our historical data (from the dbt snapshot) and select only the most up-to-date version of each record (`dbt_valid_to is null`).
-We then clean it up by renaming confusing columns to be more intuitive (e.g., `campaigns_execution_date` becomes `report_date`) and converting money from cents into whole Euros.
-This creates a clean, reliable dataset that serves as the foundation for all our business reports.
+    **Model Purpose:** This model acts as the first cleaning layer.
+It selects only the current, active records from the historical snapshot table and performs foundational transformations: renaming columns for business clarity, casting data types, and converting monetary values from cents to a standard currency unit.
+The result is a clean, atomic dataset that serves as a reliable source for all downstream business logic.
 *   **Gold Layer (Core Models):**
     *   **Path:** `dbt_project/models/marts/core/`
     *   **Purpose:** This layer creates the core data marts of the data warehouse.
 It takes the clean, atomic data from the Silver layer and models it into robust fact and dimension tables.
 These models represent key business entities and processes, serving as a stable and reliable "single source of truth" for analytics.
 They are typically materialized as tables for performance.